 Kohenet Sarah Tziporah is a current rabbinical student and ordained Kohenet (Hebrew Priestess).
-She specializes in intuitive herbal and energetic healing, altar-work, poetic prescriptions, and open-tent hospitality.
+She is a trained herbalist and specializes in healing, altar-work, spiritual counseling, and open-tent hospitality.
 She helps facilitate the discovery of open portals in wilderness through courageous ritual leadership, wilderness skills, and fierce boundary-tending.

 Her work tends portals of birth, death, and all crossings-over, loving through grief and inviting sacred silence, lifting up those she touches with heart-centered receiving and true genuine presence.
 Sarah Tziporah tends portals with Gevurah (holy boundaries) and Chesed (lovingkindess), embodying wisdom and sovereignty through empathic, allied, and loving resource in all acts of reaching into the beyond.

 Find out more about my schools and communities: